SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 The code below shows four examples of these special characters.
 The ``wiseWords`` constant contains two escaped double quote characters.
-The ``dollarSign``, ``blackHeart``, and ``sparklingHeart`` constants demonstrate the Unicode scalar character format:
+The ``dollarSign``, ``blackHeart``, and ``sparklingHeart`` constants demonstrate the Unicode scalar format:

 .. testcode:: specialCharacters